IEEEServices/hackathon-2021/README.md

 4. Easiness for setting up and using the system (0 –9 scale);

-5. Performance, usability, and reliability of the system (0-9 scale)
+5. Performance, usability, and reliability of the system (0-9 scale) -->

-#  Team Formation

-A team should have no more than six persons;

-#  Submission Deadline

-All submissions need to be finalized by Monday Dec 21, noon Eastern Standard Time, Time zone in New York, NY (GMT-5).
--->

 ##  References